 Third: Determine the main reason that you want to explore this area and what you intend to get out of it.

-*Fourth: Take out your Rand McNally Road Atlas (available at most bookstores for a small investment), and take a look at your main area of interest.
+Fourth: Take out your Rand McNally Road Atlas (available at most bookstores for a small investment or on their website HERE), and take a look at your main area of interest.
 Decide on a perimeter that you won’t look beyond for this itinerary.

 Sixth: Decide and record which cities are of the most interest to you and how many days that you’ll spend at each.